Machine Learning Model Selection Guide

 6. Not Cross-Validating

-# one split: unreliable
+# one split: not reliable

 model.fit(X_train, y_train)